Joseph19820124/Socialgirl/README.md

-# Socialgirl App - Content Analytics Dashboard
+# Socialgirl

 A web application that helps you track and analyze content performance across YouTube, Instagram, and TikTok.
 Search for videos, view engagement metrics, and monitor your API usage all in one place.

+By Ken Kai does AI <https://www.skool.com/kenkai>

 ## What You Need Before Starting